troglobit/merecat/README.md

-Merecat consists of a front-end, `merecat.c`, and a standalone HTTP library, `libhttpd.c`, which can be tweaked in various ways and used for embedding a web server in another applications if needed.
+Merecat consists of a front-end, `merecat.c`, and a standalone HTTP library, `libhttpd.c`, which can be tweaked in various ways and used for embedding a web server in another application if needed.

 The most common options are available from the `merecat` command line and the `merecat.conf` configuration file.
 Other, less common options,